| Title: | Bayesian Sparse Estimation of a Covariance Matrix |

 INDzero |

-a list including indices of off-diagonal elements screened by sure screening. |
+a list including indices of off-diagonal elements screened by sure screening.
+For multiple chains, this becomes a list of lists. |

 cutoff |

-the cutoff value specified by FNR-approach. |
+the cutoff value specified by FNR-approach.
+For multiple chains, this becomes a list. |

 Lee, K., Jo, S., Lee, K., and Lee, J. (2023+), "Scalable and optimal Bayesian inference for sparse covariance matrices via screened beta-mixture prior", arXiv:2206.12773.